anavarro9731/soap/src/readme.md

 Assuming you have followed the steps in order from the [link](#creating-a-new-service-and-pipeline) section then it should already have created all the VNEXT cloud services.
 You know need to update the local.settings.json and .env files and with values from the new cloud resources which we cannot possible know at the time you run create-new-service.ps1, to do this run the configure-local-environment.ps1 script
+You will need to enter several variables to give the script access to download the online config.

+Next, make sure the Azurite service is running per the above instruction.
-Now you need to start the Function App, you will get error at first since the queue does not exit, ignore these and navigate in a browser to http://localhost:7071/api/checkhealth once this script which will
+Then you need to start the Azure Function Project ```YourProjectName.Afs``` You will get errors in the console output first since the queue does not exit, Ignore these and navigate in a browser to http://localhost:7071/api/checkhealth Once this script, which will
 - create developer specific database
-- create developer specific subscriptions and queues

-is complete the errors should stop.
+- create developer specific subscriptions and queues, completes the errors should stop.

 Last you need to build and run the client app.
 Before you can do that you need to import the files into the solution,